eProsima/vulcanexus/docs/rst/tutorials/tools/shapes_demo/shapes_demo.rst

    - Select SQUARE option for Shape.
    - Change the History field from 6 to 1.

-The eProsima Shapes Demo windows should look similar to the following image.
+The ROS 2 Shapes Demo windows should look similar to the following image.

 .. figure:: /rst/figures/tutorials/tools/shapes_demo/discovery_2.png
     :align: center